haliltuncerkaya/haliltuncerkaya.github.io/blog.md

 ![Picture 5](/assets/blog_RPS5.png)

-Before the conclusion, adressing a five-weapon version is in order, which has already been explored in the eighth episode of the second season of Big Bang Theory, where Raj and Sheldon attempted to resolve their dispute using the [Rock, Paper, Scissors, Lizard, Spock](https://bigbangtheory.fandom.com/wiki/Rock,_Paper,_Scissors,_Lizard,_Spock){:target="_blank"}.
-Despite being somewhat more balanced and enjoyable with a reduced number of ties, this version tends to overcomplicate matters, placing it in the upper section of the flow chart diagram:
+Before the conclusion, addressing a five-weapon version is in order, which has already been explored in the eighth episode of the second season of Big Bang Theory, where Raj and Sheldon attempted to resolve their dispute using the [Rock, Paper, Scissors, Lizard, Spock](https://bigbangtheory.fandom.com/wiki/Rock,_Paper,_Scissors,_Lizard,_Spock){:target="_blank"}.
+Despite being somewhat more balanced and enjoyable with a reduced number of ties, this version tends to over-complicate matters, placing it in the upper section of the flow chart diagram:

 ![Picture 6](/assets/blog_RPS6.png)